kirilllzaitsev/rgbde_3dgs_slam/README.md

 ## Secondary experiments & side insights

-TBD.
+### Can relative pose computed from event tracking be improved?

-Can relative pose computed from event tracking be improved?
 One of the ideas is to refine it with a flow reconstruction objective: after obtaining an initial relative pose between two sparse frames, improve it by optimizing for the optical flow computed between these frames:

 | RGB Flow Reconstruction | Frame Step | ATE (cm) ↓        | PSNR ↑        | SSIM ↑        | LPIPS ↓       |
 |------------------------|------------|------------------|--------------|--------------|--------------|